magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 ---
-title: "MDVA-37592: Sorting by price doesn't work correctly for products with a zero price assigned to shared catalog"
+title: "MDVA-37592: Sorting by price not working for products with zero price"
-labels: MQP patches,Magento Quality Patches, ...
+labels: MQP patches,Magento Quality Patches,MQP,Support Tools,Magento Commerce Cloud,Magento Commerce,Adobe Commerce on our cloud architecture,Adobe Commerce on-premise,Adobe Commerce,MQP 1.1.0,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,
 ---

 The MDVA-37592 Adobe Commerce patch solves the issue where sorting by price does not work correctly for products with a zero price assigned to shared catalog.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.0 is installed.
 The patch ID is MDVA-37592.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.